ortiztud/fmri_analysis_intro/Run_analyses.md

 7. Create confound files for each subject.
 8. Run the GLM for each subject (it takes a while).
 9. - (for process-specific) a.
 Run the loop through subjects to create the contrast file \
-           b.Run the group analysis for ech contrast. \
+           b.
+Run the group analysis for ech contrast.
    - (for content-specific) Run retinotopy.